TRANSITIONAL AGED YOUTH COORDINATION

 About TAY Coordination

-The Transitional Aged Youth (TAY) Coordinator supports individuals transitioning from Child Welfare or Regional Complex Care of Simcoe County.
+The Transitional Aged Youth (TAY) Coordinator supports individuals transitioning from Extended Society Care or Regional Complex Care of Simcoe County.

 As young adults approach the age of eighteen, the transition to adult services can be stressful and confusing.
 The TAY Coordinator helps ensure that youth nearing the age of transition, families and service providers are provided with the information, choices and resources needed for a successful transition.

-Involvement of the TAY Coordinator (for Crown Ward TAY and Regional Complex Care TAY only), can begin as early as fourteen years of age.
+Involvement of the TAY Coordinator (for Child and Extended Society Care ((CESC)) and Regional Complex Care TAY only), can begin as early as fourteen years of age.
 This allows time to support the individual and family in preparing for the transition to adult services and to ensure required supporting documentation (assessments, identifications, etc.) are in place prior to sixteen years of age.

 The Role of the Catulpa TAY Coordinator